CFHT's scientific staff

 for the general public in the local North Hawaii News weekly magazine.

 CFHT's astronomers organize and attend seminars

 CFHT's library is a great source of information

 that includes a database of

 International Astronomy meetings and a

-core list of Astronomy books, both compiled by our librarian.
+core list of Astronomy books, both compiled by our former librarian.
 CFHT's

 Information Bulletins, important information on